ClarkG77/DungeonAssistant/README.md

 # DungeonAssistant
 ## To run
-Firstly ensure you are on at least python3
+Firstly ensure you are on at least python3 \n
-Next pip install PyQt5 with the cmd pip install PyQt5
+Next pip install PyQt5 with the cmd \n pip install PyQt5